MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ---
-title: Work with processes and recordings in process advisor | Microsoft Docs
+title: Prepare processes and recordings in process advisor | Microsoft Docs
-description: How to create and work with processes with task mining in the process advisor feature in Power Automate.
+description: This topic explains how to prepare processes with task mining in the process advisor feature in Power Automate.
 author: nijemcevic
 ms.service: power-automate
 ms.subservice: process-advisor